Quick Answer

 Respect the color bonus, but do not worship it

-Game8 reports a 1.2x bonus when a Memory matches its slot color.
-That is strong, but a weak Memory in the right color can still be worse than a better Memory in a neutral slot.
+A 1.2x matching-color bonus is strong, but a weak Memory in the right color can still be worse than a better Memory in a neutral slot.

 Upgrade by build lane, not by rarity panic